 Right to Erasure

-You can ask us to delete your personal information in some circumstances, such as if your policy has ended and we do not need to keep your information for legal or regulatory reasons.
-If we are using consent to process your information and you withdraw it, you can ask us to erase your information.
+You can ask us to delete your personal data in some circumstances, such as if your policy has ended and we do not need to keep your data for legal or regulatory reasons.
+If we are using consent to process your data and you withdraw it, you can ask us to erase your data.